-The league and its teams have come under fire over the past two weeks over how it is dealing with several players with domestic violence allegations against them.
-An investigation has been launched into whether Commissioner Roger Goodell knew about or saw a video of Baltimore Ravens player Ray Rice hitting his then-fiancee earlier than he said.
+The league and its teams are under fire over how their handling several players with domestic violence allegations against them.
+An investigation has been launched into whether Goodell knew about or saw a video of Baltimore Ravens player Ray Rice hitting his then-fiancee earlier than he said.

 The praise from a woman CEO of one of the largest food-and-drink makers in the world could give Goodell a boost as he faces continued calls for his resignation.

 Manish Tripathi, assistant marketing professor at Emory University in Atlanta, said Nooyi’s support of Goodell was actually more risky than other sponsors’ statements.

 “It’s such a no-risk thing to come out against domestic violence, waving their finger but not pulling any money,” he said.
 “What Pepsi did is a little more interesting; they waved the finger but supported Roger Goodell. ...
 If you’re Roger Goodell, this is definitely helpful.”